luhsra/hyperalloc-bench/artifact-eval/README.md

 source venv/bin/activate

 ./run.py bench-plot -b all --vfio <device-id>
-# all takes about 68h (sum of all benchmark times)
+# all takes about 58h (sum of all benchmarks)
-# or 76h with --extra
+# or 66h with --extra
 # or 3h with --fast

-# inflate: about 20min
+# inflate: about 30min
-# stream: about 15min
+# stream: about 30min
-# ftq: about 15min
+# ftq: about 30min
 # compiling: about 6h and +8h with --extra
-# blender: about 40min
+# blender: about 1h
-# multivm: about 60h
+# multivm: about 50h
 ```

-> For testing purposes, we would recommend executing the benchmarks with the `--fast` parameter first, which uses the [`write`](https://github.com/luhsra/llfree-rs/blob/main/bench/src/bin/write.rs) micro-benchmark instead of the hour-long clang compilation as workloads.
+> For testing purposes, we would recommend executing the benchmarks with the `--fast` parameter first, which uses the [`write`](https://github.com/luhsra/llfree-rs/blob/main/bench/src/bin/write.rs) micro-benchmark for the `compiling` and `multivm` benchmarks.
-> This takes about 3h.
+> In total, this takes about 3h.
 >
-> However, the results are not expected to be accurate!
+> Note that the results of `compiling` and `multivm` are not expected to be very accurate with `--fast`.

 - `bench-plot` can be replaced with `bench` or `plot` to only run the benchmarks or redraw the figures.
 - `all` can be replaced with a specific benchmark like `compiling`.